pradeep-muthaiya/pradeep-muthaiya/README.md

 Hi my name is Pradeep Muthaiya and I am a student at UC Berkeley studying Computer Science and Statistics with an emphasis on neural networks and statistical modeling.
+My interests are...

 ## Projects
   - [AWS Stock Server](#github)